celery/celery/CONTRIBUTING.rst

         confidential information like API tokens and authentication credentials.

-    E) If your issue is tagged with `Needs Test Case` please provide a code sample so we can verify when the issue is resolved.
+    E) You issue might be tagged as `Needs Test Case`.
+A test case represents all the details needed to reproduce what your issue is reporting.
+       A test case can be some minimal code that reproduces the issue or detailed instructions and configuration values that reproduces said issue.

 6) **Submit the bug**.